 - The two graduate seminar courses, CS 690 (Fall) and CS 691 (Spring), and

 - Pass the CS Comprehensive (Comp) exam.
-This is a written exam focusing on the areas specified in your GSP.
-Comps are traditionally offered in April, and are prepared and graded by the CS faculty.
+This exam is traditionally offered in April, and is prepared and graded by the CS faculty.
 You can pass the exam, conditionally pass, or fail the exam.
 You have two chances to pass.
 After the exam, the department will file your "Report on Comprehensive Exam"; if you have a conditional pass, you must tell the exam chair when you have completed the additional requirements so your exam report can be updated.

 - In the semester before you plan to graduate (e.g., early in fall semester if you will graduate in the spring), file the "Advancement to Candidacy" form.
 This lists the classes you must take to finish.
 Be careful!
 Once you've filed it, it takes a petition to change this form (or you must re-file the entire form).

 - At the start of the semester you plan to graduate, you must file the "Application for Graduation" online form before the deadline.
+(There may be other forms; follow the Graduate School's Master's with Project checklist .)
 Be sure to be registered for at least 3 credits in the semester you graduate--usually this will be at least the CS 690/691 seminar.

 - Write up your project in a Master's Project Report, which is formatted exactly like a Master's thesis.
 Typically this is around 20 to 30 pages of clear, solid, defensible technical text describing what you did and why; plus a title page, table of contents, figures, references, and maybe a code appendix.
 Don't forget to read and correctly cite prior work in your field!
 You should plan on giving your advisor a draft of the report at least a few months before you plan to graduate, since they often have useful suggestions for changes, and it usually takes several revisions to get the report into shape.
 You need to make sure both your advisor and entire committee are happy with the report, and file a final paper copy with the CS department.